Pillar 2: A Deep Dive into the Swiss Pension System for American Expats

 1. An annuity

 For residents of Switzerland, annuities will be taxed at your ordinary income tax rates.
-Any Swiss tax you pay can then be used as foreign tax credits on your US tax return.
+Any Swiss tax paid can then be used as foreign tax credits on your US tax return.

 2. A lump sum

-For residents of Switzerland, lump sum distributions receive extremely favorable tax rates that very depending on the location of tax residency upon distribution.
-You can expect a rate between 4-15%.
+For residents of Switzerland, lump sum distributions receive extremely favorable tax rates.
+These vary depending on the location of tax residency upon distribution but are typically between 4-15%.

 For non-residents of Switzerland, lump sum tax rates are applied.
 If you are a US resident at the time of distribution, the amount of Swiss taxes withheld will be refundable.